srilekha0722/OIBSIP/README.md

 The model successfully predicts car selling prices based on the given features.
 The evaluation metrics and visualization help assess the model's performance.

+# Email Spam Detection using Machine Learning

+## Overview

+Email Spam Detection is a Machine Learning project that classifies emails as Spam or Non-Spam (Ham).
+The model is trained on a dataset of email messages and uses Natural Language Processing (NLP) techniques to analyze the text and make predictions.

+## Objective

+The objective of this project is to build an intelligent system that can automatically detect spam emails and help users avoid unwanted or fraudulent messages.

+## Features

+* Data preprocessing and cleaning
+* Text feature extraction using TF-IDF Vectorization
+* Spam and Non-Spam classification
+* Machine Learning model training using Naive Bayes
+* Accuracy evaluation of the model
+* Prediction on custom email messages

+## Technologies Used

+* Python
+* Pandas
+* NumPy
+* Scikit-learn

+## Dataset

+The dataset contains:

+* v1: Category (Spam or Ham)
+* v2: Message Text

+## Project Workflow

+1. Load the dataset.
+2. Preprocess and clean the data.
+3. Convert text data into numerical features using TF-IDF.
+4. Split the dataset into training and testing sets.
+5. Train the Multinomial Naive Bayes model.
+6. Evaluate model performance using accuracy score.
+7. Predict whether a new email is Spam or Not Spam.

+## Output

+The model classifies emails into:

+* Spam Email
+* Not Spam Email

+The model achieves high accuracy in detecting spam messages.

+## Learning Outcomes

+Through this project, I learned:

+* Machine Learning classification techniques
+* Natural Language Processing basics
+* Text vectorization using TF-IDF
+* Model training and evaluation
+* Real-world application of Machine Learning in email security

+## Conclusion

+This project demonstrates how Machine Learning and NLP can be used to automatically detect spam emails.
+The developed model successfully identifies unwanted messages and helps improve email filtering and security.